 Get creative with cardboard at Lake Louise Ski Resort!
 The annual Cardboard Box Downhill Derby on April 23 challenges participants of all ages to build the fastest (and coolest looking) sled using only cardboard, string, tape, and glue.
 Grab two or three of your closest friends and get to work!

 Start stretching out those quads in preparation for the National Ballet School’s Sharing Dance Canada 2017, which helps Canadians of all ages (and experience levels) stay active and express their artistic side.
-This year’s dance celebrates Canada’s 150th and features music from the Afiara Quartet.
+The choreography is set to a specially remixed piece of Canadian music by Laura Silberberg-Sgroi remixed by Skratch Bastid and performed by the Afiara Quartet featuring Inuit throat singer Tiffany Ayalik, who was born in the Northwest Territories.
 Learn the choreography online with easy to follow videos that guide you through the movements, or join rehearsals in your community.
 If you’re in Calgary, which will host one of the official Sharing Dance Day events on June 2, you can practice the dance every Saturday at the Wildflower Arts Centre and every Wednesday at Decidedly Jazz Danceworks.